 Download and read “What It Means To Be Liturgical”, to give you a better understanding as to why we do what we do in the life of the church.

 A: “Go in peace, serve the Lord” is an announcement we make at the end of each worship service.
 It reminds us that our ministry encompasses a wide range of activities in which we engage the world and one another.
 Feeding the hungry, visiting the lonely and comforting the afflicted are but a few ways we work to help make a difference in the lives of others.
 Learn more by visiting Service.

 A: Opportunities for fellowship abound at Good Shepherd.
-Attendees regularly join at the Shepherd’s Crook Café every Sunday morning or on select Saturday nights to visit with one another.
+Attendees regularly join at the Shepherd’s Crook Café every Sunday morning to visit with one another.
 Good Shepherd also hosts a variety of events throughout the year that provide fellowship for the community and congregation alike.
 The church also holds regular luncheons to celebrate occasions or meet as a congregation.
 Those interested are made aware of these fellowship opportunities through the weekly printed bulletin, the monthly newsletter — Good News or published in the online calendar.

 A: The worship at Good Shepherd observes a reverence for God while celebrating the joy of coming together to share in the relationships we have with one another.
 You’ll experience this with readings, responsive text, beautiful music, and a warm sense of community.
 Here are some key elements of worship for first-timers:

 To learn more, we invite you to read “More Than Words", focused on the sights and actions of worship.

 A: Though faith formation is a life-long process, we at Good Shepherd recognize the importance of engaging the youngest among us and are committed to them and their families.
 Meaningful educational programs are provided for various ages, along with numerous ways for children to get involved in worship, readings and more.
 Learn more by visiting Children & Families.